FutureWorkshops/FWTClock/README.md

 ![FWTClock screenshot](http://grab.by/h3N4)

-FWTClock is a simple object that helps you showing dates on an analog clock.
+FWTClock is a flexible and easy to customize analog clock.
 You can use FWTClock as a real clock or, for instance, you can use as a stamp to create dynamic images at runtime.

 ##Requirements
 * XCode 4.4.1 or higher